Geology Alumni Web Pages

-Brad Hall ’87 is Vice President and Senior Project Geologist and San Francisco Regional Manager with Engineering/Remediation Resources Group in California; his company is doing very well!
+Brad Hall ’87 is Vice President and Senior Project Geologist and San Francisco Regional Manager with Engineering/Remediation Resources Group in California.

 John Huss ’87 teaches philosophy at the University of Akron; he recently was named Outstanding Researcher and awarded a Fulbright fellowship.

-Joan Nelson '87 is a physician assistant in Portland, Oregon.
+Joan Nelson '87 is a Practice Facilitator in the Research Department in a helath clinic in Portland, Oregon.

 Andrew Ross ’87 wrote this report on decommissioning water wells on the Lummi Indian Reservation.